-- Temporary exemptions for the 2020-21 and 2021-22 school years.
-Includes: - class overload.
+- Temporary exemptions include: - class overload.
 Employers may be eligible for an exemption for salary increases due to an overload performed in a school year subsequent to a school year in which the employer was unable to offer or allow overload work due to an emergency declaration limiting such activities.
-The overload exemption may be applicable if the 2020-21 and/or 2021-22 school years are used in the calculation of a retiree's final average salary.
+The overload exemption may be applicable if the overload was performed in the 2020-21 and/or 2021-22 school years and those years are used in the calculation of a retiree's final average salary.
 Overload work (class overload) is defined as classroom instruction in excess of the standard number of teaching class periods per day.
 Qualifying overload work will typically be performed by a classroom teacher for a complete semester or school term.
 Further details included in Employer Bulletin FY22-08. - stipend work.
 Employers may be eligible for an exemption for salary increases due to stipend work performed in a school year subsequent to a school year in which the employer was unable to offer or allow stipend work due to an emergency declaration limiting such activities.
-The stipend work exemption would be applicable if the 2020-21 and/or 2021-22 school years are used in the calculation of a retiree's final average salary calculation.
+The stipend work exemption would be applicable if the stipend work was performed in the 2020-21 and/or 2021-22 school years and those years are used in the calculation of a retiree's final average salary calculation.
 Stipend work includes contractual extra duties, such as coaching, class sponsorships, etc., and timesheet extra duties, such as internal substitution, hallway supervision, lunchroom supervision, tutoring, etc. See Employer Bulletin FY22-08 for further instruction. - increased instructional time.
 Increased hours or days worked during the 2020-21 school year only.
 More details included in Employer Bulletin FY22-08.